Buying Property at Auction

-Buying properties at auction might seem a daunting prospect but with the right guidance it can often prove to be one of the most satisfying methods of achieving results.
+With the right guidance, buying a property at auction can often prove to be one of the most satisfying methods of achieving results.

 The first step to buying property at auction is obtain a copy of the catalogue from the auctioneers.
 The catalogue will contain details of all of the properties to be auctioned including descriptions, guide prices and viewing arrangements.
 The catalogues also contain important information for buyers and the Common Auction Conditions.

 The seller’s solicitors will prepare a Legal Pack for the property which will contain any relevant legal information such as title documents, local authority and other searches, lease details, property information form, fittings and contents form and any other Special Conditions of sale.

 Our property lawyers can provide legal advice on the Legal Pack once you have it and advise you on the legal issues relating to the property before you bid.
 Many people purchase property at auction without providing their lawyer with the Legal Pack and therefore not obtaining advice prior to auction.
 Sometimes this can cause problems for buyers if they are not fully aware of what they are buying from a legal perspective.

 If you are the winning bidder and the hammer has fallen, you are legally bound to complete the purchase of that property in the time specified in the contract.
 Failure to do so could mean that you not only lose your deposit but could be sued for damages and if the property was re-sold and sold for considerably less than you paid for it, you will be liable for the difference.